foundriesio/docs/source/reference-manual/factory/factory-keys.rst

 The **opteedev** pair is a RSA 2048 key pair used for OP-TEE.
 This is used by configuring the variable ``OPTEE_TA_SIGN_KEY``.

-The **ubootdev** pair is a RSA 2048 key pair used for U-Boot.
+The **ubootdev** pair is a RSA 2048 key pair used for U-Boot proper.
 This is used by configuring the variable ``UBOOT_SPL_SIGN_KEYNAME``.

-The **spldev** key pair is a RSA 2048 key pair used for U-Boot proper.
+The **spldev** key pair is a RSA 2048 key pair used for U-Boot SPL.
 This is used by configuring the variable ``UBOOT_SPL_SIGN_KEYNAME``.

 The file ``x509.genkey`` is a configuration file used for creating